 How Many Donut Holes For a Crowd?

 Donut holes, the sweetest example of “waste not, want not,” are the tasty fried middles of regular donuts.
-There are many occasions where donut holes can be enjoyed en masse.
+There are many occasions where donut holes can be enjoyed en masse, like office parties, baby showers, wedding dessert buffets, and birthday parties.
 But, how many should you get for a crowd?
 Even so, we all know that serving sizes don’t always equal appetite sizes!

 Plan for about 8 to 16 donut holes per person at a gathering, though if there will be additional refreshments, aim for the lower end of that scale.
 There are around 4 donut holes in a serving, which is about the same as 1 regular donut.
 Men will eat more than women typically will.